Beyond Two Parameters: Revisiting Dark Energy with the Latest Cosmic Probes: Results and their implications

 We now consider the dataset CMB+DESI and its combinations with three distinct SNeIa compilations (see also Fig.~\ref{fig:post_desi_sn}): CMB+DESI+DESY5, CMB+DESI+PantheonPlus, and CMB+DESI+Union3.
 For CMB+DESI alone, we observe that the mean value of $w_0$ is significantly shifted away from $-1$ ($w_0 = -0.57 \pm 0.24$ at 68\% CL), and it remains in the quintessence regime at approximately $1.8\sigma$.
 The DE EoS at early times remains in the phantom regime, quantified by the parameter $w_m$, which takes the value $w_m = -2.41^{+0.92}_{-0.52}$ at 68\% CL—consistent with a phantom behavior at more than $1\sigma$.
 Regarding the other two free parameters, we find that $a_t$ remains unconstrained, similar to what we observed in the earlier CMB+SNeIa analyses, while $\Delta_{\rm de}$ receives a lower bound: $\log_{10}(\Delta_{\rm de}) > -1.03$ at 95\% CL.
 It is worth noting that recent DESI results~\cite{DESI:2024aqx,DESI:2025fii,Ozulker:2025ehg} indicate a preference for phantom crossing around $a \sim 0.7$.
 However, in our case, since the steepness of the transition ($\Delta_{\rm de}$) is treated as a free parameter, this flexibility broadens the posterior distribution of $a_t$, rendering it unconstrained.
 Turning to the derived parameters, we find that CMB+DESI yields a relatively low value of the Hubble constant, $H_0 = 64.8^{+2.1}_{-2.4}$ km/s/Mpc at 68\% CL, compared to the Planck baseline result assuming $\Lambda$CDM~\cite{Planck:2018vyg}.
-Consequently, the matter density $\Omega_m$ is higher than the Planck baseline, with $\Omega_m = 0.341 \pm 0.024$ at 68\% CL.
+This notably low value of $H_0$ is driven by the behavior of $w_0$.
+The CMB+DESI combination pushes $w_0$ significantly away from $-1$, and, due to the well-known geometric degeneracy between $w_0$ and $H_0$, which arises from the fact that the CMB tightly constrains the angular diameter distance to the last scattering surface, this shift in $w_0$ translates into a lower inferred value of $H_0$ (see Fig.~\ref{fig:post_desi_sn}).
+Consequently, owing to the geometric degeneracy between $H_0$ and the matter density parameter $\Omega_m$, which originates from the fact that the CMB primarily constrains the combination $\Omega_m h^2$ ($=\Omega_c h^2+\Omega_b h^2$) rather than $\Omega_m$ and $H_0$ separately, $\Omega_m$ assumes a higher value than the Planck baseline, with $\Omega_m = 0.341 \pm 0.024$ at 68\% CL.
 From the model comparison perspective, the $\chi^2$ analysis shows that CMB+DESI favors the 4PDE model over $\Lambda$CDM, with $\Delta \chi^2_{\mathrm{min},\Lambda{\rm CDM}} = -9.96$.
 However, the Bayesian evidence penalizes the extra model complexity, and the comparison instead favors $\Lambda$CDM, albeit weakly, according to the revised Jeffreys’ scale ($\Delta \ln \mathcal{Z}_{\Lambda{\rm CDM}} = -1.25$).